-Even though the city didn’t charm me, I was certainly fascinated by it.
+Even though the city didn’t charm me, I was certainly fascinated by it and there are plenty of things to do in Baku.
 Its ancient Zoroastrian roots, its communist past, its current politics and above all the interesting mix of different cultural influences that still persist.

 As a result there is something in me that wants to return.
 That wants to learn more and understand the city better.